dgoldstein1/git-debugging-workshop/README.md

 [5c47d268c695c6db6669bac7f7e1ee48aaa36e0c] commit 5
 ```

 We're now in 'bisect' mode.
-We start on `commit 5` (`5c47d268c695c6db6669bac7f7e1ee48aaa36e0c`).
-Note that because the number of commits is known, and the search is binary, we can pre-compute the number of steps needed (i.e. `steps = ciel(ln(#commit))`) If you run `git log`, you should see that there are 5 commits between you and the initial commit.
+We start on `commit 5` (`5c47d268c695c6db6669bac7f7e1ee48aaa36e0c`) since it's in the middle of the tree.
+Note that because the number of commits is known, and the search is binary, we can pre-compute the number of steps needed (i.e. `steps = ciel(Logx2(#commit))`) If you run `git log`, you should see that there are 5 commits between you and the initial commit.
+Our maximum number of steps is `ciel(2) = 3 steps`.
 Let's continue our bisecting.

 If we run our algorithm on `commit 5` with the command `make` we can see that we still don't get the right answer (837799), so let's mark "commit 5" as bad: